Bangkok is Thaylands capitel, it has nearly 10 mio people.

 Perus capitel, a huge city spread between the Pacific coast and the dry Cordillera.

-Even as close to the Aequator (12 lat. south) it has a temperate fresh but dry climate.
+It has about 8 mio people and even as close to the Aequator (12 lat. south) it has a

 The city is a traffic monster, quite messy and to its outer parts there are many favelalike clones popping.